oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 # Type Metadata {#type-metadata}

-A type is associated with metadata defining, for example, information about the type, a schema defining which claims MAY or MUST appear in the SD-JWT VC, and how they can be displayed.
+A SD-JWT VC type, i.e., the `vct` value, is associated with Type Metadata defining, for example, information about the type or a schema defining (see (#schema-definition)) which claims MAY or MUST appear in the SD-JWT VC.

-This section defines Type Metadata that can be associated with a type of a SD-JWT VC as well as a method for retrieving the Type Metadata and processing rules.
+This section defines Type Metadata that can be associated with a type of a SD-JWT VC, as well as a method for retrieving the Type Metadata and processing rules.
 This Type Metadata is intended to be used, among other things, for the following purposes:

- * Developers of Issuers and Verifiers can use the Typ Metadata to understand the semantics of the type and the associated rules.
-While in some cases, Issuers are the parties that define types (credential formats), this is not always the case.
+ * Developers of Issuers and Verifiers can use the Type Metadata to understand the semantics of the type and the associated rules.
+While in some cases, Issuers are the parties that define types, this is not always the case.
 For example, a type can be defined by a standardization body or a community.
- * Verifiers can use the metadata to determine whether a credential is valid according to the rules of the type.
+ * Verifiers can use the Type Metadata to determine whether a credential is valid according to the rules of the type.
 For example, a Verifier can check whether a credential contains all required claims and whether the claims are selectively disclosable.
- * Wallets can use the metadata to display the credential in a way that is consistent with the Issuer's intent.

-Applications using Type Metadata defined in this specification are called "Consumers" in the following.
-This typically includes Issuers, Verifiers, and Wallets.
+Type Metadata can be retrieved as described in (#retrieving-type-metadata).

 ## Type Metadata Example {#type-metadata-example}